yhagio/tutorialedge.net/content/golang/go-multi-stage-docker-tutorial.md

 $ docker build -t go-multi-stage .
 ```

-Now, when we compare the sizes of the finished images, we should see a dramatic difference between
+Now, when we compare the sizes of our simple image against our multi-stage image, we should see a dramatic difference in sizes.
+Our previous, `go-simple` image was roughly 800MB in size, whereas
-our simple docker image versus our go-multi-stage image.
-We can attempt to run this by calling
-`docker run`:
+this multi-stage image is about 1/80th the size.

 ```s
 $ docker images
 REPOSITORY              TAG                 IMAGE ID            CREATED             SIZE go-multi-stage          latest              12dd51472827        24 seconds ago      12.3MB
 ```

-We should see that the new size of this image is around `12.3MB` in size which is massively
-different to our original image which was `793MB` in size!

 If we want to try running this to verify it all works, we can do so using the following `docker run` command: